build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 ![customization options](images/GenAI_Customization.png)

-**Prompt Engineering** helps you improve the response accuracy without touching or updating the underneath LLM.
+**Prompt Engineering** helps you improve the response accuracy without touching or updating the underlying LLM.
 Instead, the model is doing **in-context learning**.
-Meaning the learning and responses are based on what and how the prompts tell the model.
+Meaning the learning and responses are based on what and how the prompts inform the model.

 On the other hand, **Fine Tuning** is where the pre-trained LLM model is further tuned/updated with extra knowledge, extra parameters, so that a new fine-tuned model is generated.